-Room cost in Ball Residence is \$102.50 per semester, including a \$5 social fee, and \$5.50 per week during the summer session, including a \$2.50 social fee, payable either in full at the beginning of each semester or monthly on the first day of each month.
+Room cost in Ball Residence is \$85 per semester, including a \$5 social fee, and \$42.50 per summer session, including a \$2.50 social fee, payable either in full at the beginning of each semester or monthly on the first day of each month.
 Meals cost approximately \$2 per day in the cafeteria of the Union Building.
 Students may purchase meal coupon books at a reduced rate.

 Uniforms.
 Students purchase the School of Nursing uniform through the School.
-The uniform worn in the hospitals requires white oxfords with leather soles, white stockings, and the school cap.
+The uniform worn in the hospitals requires white oxfords (two pair are recommended, one of which has leather soles), white stockings, and the school cap.